 Accounts if you're self-employed

 A lender wants to know you can make the mortgage repayments without struggling.
 That's why the affordability checks are so in-depth.
 They'll see how you would cope if there was a drop in income or your debts increased.

 Professional advice from someone who lives and breathes the mortgage industry is a good idea, especially if your situation isn't straightforward.
-The brokers we work with have seen it all, so they’re never judgemental and always helpful.
+Our Mortgage Experts have seen it all, so they’re never judgemental and always helpful.

 Whether or not you’ll be able to get a mortgage will depend how serious your credit issues are, and how recently they happened.
 But just because you have bad credit issues, doesn’t mean you can’t get a mortgage.
 Read more about mortgages for bad credit.